PDXpert PLM Software

 If the database and file attachments were saved separately using the alternative backup format Database without Library (*.bak), then:

-On the PDXpert Server, click the Reset the database contents help topic.button to clear the previous database.
-See the
+On the PDXpert Server, click the \Library subfolder.
+See the Reset the database and library help topic.button to clear the previous database and all files contained in the

 Copy your saved library files into the empty data directory path's \Library subfolder.

 Ensure that the copied library files match the date and time of the database backup.